-FETTO was born when Joakim Hedeby, Sweden developed it in 1988.
+FETTO was born when the lame bastard, Joakim Hedeby, Sweden developed it in 1988.
 Then the project went asleep for 16.6 years.
+Him too.

 Even if FETTO was asleep for many years it was never dead, what to get good might take some time…

-In 2004 the first “commercial” FETTO was released and since then it’s been made in quite a few versions.
+In 2004 it woke up again and the first public FETTO was released and since then it’s been all time awake and made in quite a few versions.
 This page is to explain the differences between the different models and its causes.

 Our first available/released FETTO was named FETTO 9.0.
 It may seem strange to name it 9.0 instead of 1.0—but the reason for this was quite a few prototypes were made (1.0 - 8.0) and FETTO 9.0 was the first release.
 Aha, that explanation makes it all logical, indeed!

 A few different 9.0’s were made out of wishes from guys who wanted personalised layouts (the look/prints).
 Even if they looked quite different they all had the same inner-winner content (electronics) and sounded pretty much winner-identical.